-Tip

-You can set the amount of time before a password is needed to unlock your Surface.
+Tip You can set the amount of time before a password is needed to unlock your Surface.
 For more info, see Choose when a password is required in this guide.

-Sleep and hibernation
+InstantGo and hibernation

-If you don't use Surface Pro for a few minutes, it goes to sleep just like a laptop.
-Sleep is a power-saving state that allows Surface to quickly resume when you want to start working again.
+If you don't use Surface Pro 3 for a few minutes, the screen turns off and it goes into a power-saving sleep state called InstantGo.
+With InstantGo, your Surface wakes up instantly with your apps and data up to date.